Twist-minimal trace formulas and the Selberg eigenvalue conjecture: Introduction

 Let $\Amin_\lambda(\chi)\subseteq\Anew_\lambda(\chi)$ denote the subspace spanned by twist-minimal normalized Hecke eigenforms.
 Clearly any normalized Hecke eigenform can be expressed as $f\otimes\psi$ for some twist-minimal form $f$.
 In turn, for any normalized Hecke eigenform $f\in\Amin_\lambda(\chi)$, we have

-as implied by the following lemma. \begin{lemma}[cf.~\cite{CS18}, Lemma~2.7] Let $F$ be a nonarchimedean local field, $\pi$ an irreducible, admissible, generic representation of $\GL_2(F)$ with central character $\chi$, and $\psi$ a character of $F^\times$.
+as implied by the following lemma, strengthening \cite[Lemma~2.1]{Hum19} and \cite[Lemma~2.7]{CS18}. \begin{lemma} Let $F$ be a nonarchimedean local field, $\pi$ an irreducible, admissible, generic representation of $\GL_2(F)$ with central character $\chi$, and $\psi$ a character of $F^\times$.
 Let $a(\pi)$ and $a(\psi)$ denote the respective conductor exponents of $\pi$ and $\psi$ (written additively).
 Then we have

 with equality if $\pi$ is twist minimal or $a(\pi)\ne a(\psi)+a(\chi\psi)$. \end{lemma} \begin{proof} There are three cases to consider: \begin{enumerate} \item $\pi\cong\chi_1\boxplus\chi_2$ is a principal series representation, in which case